2023 Genome Camp

 – If a student withdraws between May 8 and three weeks before the camp starting date, we will refund 50 percent of the camp fee paid.

-– No refund will be given after three weeks before the camp starting date.
+– Refunds will be given until three weeks before the camp starting date.